nikahmadz/nikahmadz.github.io/README.md

 ## Sending me payment
 I would be glad to receive tips and payment for products and services I have given.
-[nikahmadz.github.io/pay](https://nikahmadz.github.io/pay) listed payment options available.
+[nikahmadz.github.io/pay](https://nikahmadz.github.io/pay) listed available payment options.

 ***